Petter Solberg: 2010

-On 11 June 2010, PSWRT announced that Phil Mills have decided to leave the codriver seat to focus on other things in life.
-This brings to an end a 152-event unbroken run of the pair competing together, over 11 years since 1999.
-In their time they have driven for Ford, Subaru and for their own Citroën team, winning 13 individual world rallies and the 2003 world title.
-29 June PSWRT announced that Chris Patterson would be Solberg's new codriver.
+On 11 June 2010, PSWRT announced that Phil Mills had decided to leave the codriver seat to focus on other things in life.
+This brought to an end a 152-event unbroken run of the pair competing together, over 11 years since 1999.
+In their time, they had driven for Ford, Subaru, and for their own Citroën team, winning 13 individual world rallies and the 2003 world title.
+On 29 June, PSWRT announced that Chris Patterson would be Solberg's new codriver.

 In their first rally together, the tarmac event Rally Bulgaria, Solberg and Patterson put in an impressive performance; five stage wins and finished third, 6.8 seconds off Dani Sordo in second place.

-After more podiums in Japan, France and Spain, Solberg finished second on Rally GB, securing his goal of finishing in the top three in the championship.
+After more podiums in Japan, France and Spain, Solberg finished second on Rally GB, securing his goal of finishing in the top-three in the championship.

 2011

 On 14 January 2011, PSWRT confirmed that Solberg will compete in the 2011 World Rally Championship in a Citroën DS3 WRC.

 In February, Solberg had his driving licence suspended in Sweden after police caught him travelling 32 km/h above the speed limit on the way to the fifth stage of the country's WRC round, forcing co-driver Chris Patterson to take up the wheel.